Resident Assistant Selection

 If hired, do I get to choose what building I am in?

-During the application and selection process, candidates will rank the preferences they have for buildings (Townhouses, Martin, North, Alumni, Residence Hall B) and FIGs (if selected for a FIG).
 We will do our very best to place an RA into a top choice, but it is by no means a guarantee.
 Placements are made based on building fit, team fit, and need for that community.

+What is RA Training?
 When does RA training begin?
-What is RA Training?

-RA training typically begins the second week of August, and lasts approximately two weeks.
-RA Training includes a series of sessions that prepares RAs for all facets of the RA position from community development to responding to emergencies, as well as preparing for opening of the residence hall and team bonding.
+RA training typically begins the second week of August and lasts approximately two weeks.
+RA Training includes a series of sessions that prepares RAs for all facets of the RA position from community development to responding to emergencies, as well as preparing for the opening of the residence hall and team bonding.
 Additional RA training takes place during the semester via RA In-Services, as well as during the days leading up to the beginning of the Spring Semester in January.

 What is duty?